vial-kb/vial-kb.github.io/docs/docs/porting-to-via.md

 > Notice!
 > {: .label .label-red }
-> The file structure and content of `info.json` and `vial.json` is wastly different.
+> The file structure and content of `info.json` and `vial.json` is vastly different.
 Copying/renaming one to the other does NOT work.

 ## 1. Prepare keyboard layout